Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (download), resource (Whisper model), source (Hugging Face), and destination (models directory), effectively distinguishing it from sibling tools like list_models and switch_model.
+The description clearly states the verb (download), resource (Whisper model from Hugging Face), and destination (models directory).
+It distinguishes itself from siblings like list_models and switch_model by specifying its role.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.